-House set to impeach Trump, with some Republicans joining, but Senate plans unclear
+House impeaches Trump with 10 Republicans joining, but Senate plans unclear

 Democrats, meanwhile, prepared for a new governing reality — with Biden assuming the presidency in a week and Democrats taking the narrowest of Senate majorities, with Vice President-elect Kamala D. Harris poised to break 50-50 ties.

-With some Democrats openly floating delaying transmission of the impeachment measure to allow the Senate to confirm at least some of Biden’s Cabinet nominees, Pelosi on Wednesday did not respond to questions about her plans.
+With some Democrats openly floating a delay in transmission of the impeachment measure to allow the Senate to confirm at least some of Biden’s Cabinet nominees, Pelosi on Wednesday did not immediately respond to questions about her plans.

 Some Republicans predicted that their internal bloodletting over Trump would soon be swept aside once Democrats take unified control in Washington.